British Rail Class 86: British Rail service

-A later development saw Class 86/2 and 86/4 locomotives fitted with time-division multiplexing to enable them to operate push-pull passenger trains.
+A later development saw Class 86/2 and 86/4 locomotives fitted with time-division multiplexing (TDM) to enable them to operate push-pull passenger trains.
 The main benefit of this was the requirement for fewer locomotives; for example, a second locomotive would otherwise have to join at the other end of the train after arrival at terminal stations to lead the train's onward journey.
-52 Driving Van Trailers were manufactured and introduced to the WCML in 1988 to enable push-pull trains; Driving Brake Standard Opens were transferred later from Scotland to the GEML to work with their Class 86/2s.
+A class of 52 Driving Van Trailers was manufactured and introduced to the WCML in 1988 to enable push-pull trains; Driving Brake Standard Opens (DBSO) were transferred later from Scotland to the GEML to work with their Class 86/2s.
 The 86/4s were already fitted with an older multiple-working system and this was gradually phased out after TDM was fitted across the fleet.